cheretbe/packer-routeros/README.md

 #### Status
 :warning:`beta` - The boxes are fully functional, but this project is work-in-progress: breaking changes may be introduced at any time.

+#### Plugin
+The boxes require `vagrant-routeros` plugin, which is bundled with box file and installed/updated automatically.
+The plugin is not stable enough to be published on [rubygems.org](https://rubygems.org/), that's why it is bundled.
+Eventually it shoud be moved to a separate repository and published separately.

 ## Usage
 ```shell
 vagrant init cheretbe/routeros